Moorestyle: Racing career

 Moorestye ran five times as a two-year-old, winning twice and finishing second twice without racing in top class competition.
 On his first start as a three-year-old he won the Free Handicap over seven furlongs and was then stepped up to Group one level for the first time when he was sent to France to contest the Poule d'Essai des Poulains.
-Racing over 1600 metres] (one mile) for the first time he finished second to In Fijar, ahead of the subsequent Washington, D.C.
+Racing over 1600 metres] (one mile) for the first time he finished a close second to In Fijar, ahead of the subsequent Washington, D.C.
 International Stakes winner Argument.
 On his return to England, Moorestyle won the valuable Norwest Holst Trophy off top weight, a handicap race over seven furlongs at York Racecourse in May.

 In the summer of 1980, Moorestyle returned to sprint distances when he ran in the July Cup over six furlongs at Newmarket.
 He took the lead a quarter mile from the finish and won from Vaigly Great and Sharpo.
 In the following month he finished second to Boitron in the Prix Maurice de Gheest, in which he was attempting to concede weight to the four-year-old winner.
 The multiple Group One winner Kilijaro finished third.
 In autumn, Moorestyle returned to England and won the Sprint Cup (then a Group Two race), beating Kampala and King of Spain and the Challenge Stakes at Newmarket.
 In France he won the Prix de l'Abbaye over 1000 metres (beating Sharpo) and the Prix de la Foret over 1400 metres.